-An exhaust fan interlock is used to interlock the makeup air heater as a slave to an exhaust fan.
+An exhaust fan interlock is used to interlock the makeup air heater to an exhaust fan such that the heater comes on when an exhaust fan comes on.
 Terminals are provided in the remote control station for wiring of dry contacts (by others).